 If you use two basses in live or recording settings, but obviously, you need two different preamp settings, then the MicroBass’s two separate inputs are looking at you.

 While the MicroBass Two can be used with two basses, it works best as a two-channel preamp for one bass.
 Switching from two different tones is boon for any bass player.
 One channel controls the DRIVE function, so with both channels activated you can get a nice boost or a full-on overdrive.

-There’s a lot of room for tonal versatility here too, alongside the standard BASS and TREBLE knobs are the option of sweepable mids, brightness and edge control.
+There’s a lot of room for tonal versatility here too, alongside the standard BASS and TREBLE knobs are the option of sweepable mids, brightness, and edge control.

-The overdrive sound might not be exactly to your tastes if you’re looking for more of a vintage sound, but this is down to personal preference of course, for me, preamp overdrives are never as good as buying a dedicated overdrive pedal they’re just a helpful addition if you want an all in one solution.
+The overdrive sound might not be exactly to your tastes if you’re looking for more of a vintage sound, but this is down to a personal preference of course, for me, preamp overdrives are never as good as buying a dedicated overdrive pedal they’re just a helpful addition if you want an all in one solution.